 Who can you donate to?

 You can direct your donation to someone you know: a family member, a friend, a co-worker, or a person that you know needs an organ.
-Or you can donate to someone in need by donating to the national waiting list.
+Or you can donate to someone in need by donating to your provincial organ donor organization if it has one.
+You may also want to talk with your doctor about the Living Paired Organ Exchange Program.
+This program helps find organ matches between people who may not know each other.
 Medical tests will show if your organ is a good match with the recipient.

 How is it decided who gets priority for transplants?